OrienteerBAP/Orienteer-Guidebook/security.md

 ## Class level security

-At the level of each class, you can define which roles can do what.
+At the level of each class, you can define actions with the class available for each role.
 For this, [go to the page of a  class](https://orienteer.gitbooks.io/orienteer/content/managing_classes.html), the **Security** tab.

 ![Setting user rights for roles to manage a class](Security.png)